almabud/ProblemSolving/Algorithms/bitwise_operations/bitwise_shift.md

 In the above we $106_{2} = 01101010$ right shifted by 1 .
 Now the value is $(00110101)_{10}= 53$ . which means\
 $$106 >> 1 = \dfrac{106}{2^1} = 53$$​

-> Here no floting number will be counted.
+> Here no floating number will be counted.
 Means we will get the output as an integer.
 Float part will be removed.

 > when you store binary in memory,there as two common convention.
 The first convention is to store binary in memory ordered from **LSB** to **MSB**, which is referred to as **little endian**.
 The second convention is to store binary in memory ordered from **MSB** to **LSB**, which is referred to as **big endian**